SWOT analysis: In community organizations

-Although the SWOT analysis was originally designed as an organizational method for business and industries, it has been replicated in community work as a tool for identifying external and internal support to combat the internal and external opposition.
-Understanding the particular community can be helped via public forums, listening campaigns, and informational interviews and other data collection.
-The SWOT analysis provides direction to the next stages of the change process.
-It has been used by community organizers and community members to further social justice in the context of social work practice.
+Although the SWOT analysis was originally designed for business and industries, it has been used in non-governmental organisations as a tool for identifying external and internal support to combat internal and external opposition for successful implementation of social services and social change efforts.
+Understanding particular communities can come from public forums, listening campaigns, and informational interviews and other data collection.
+SWOT analysis provides direction to the next stages of the change process.
+It has been used by community organizers and community members to further social justice in the context of social work practice, and can be applied directly to communities served by a specific nonprofit or community organization.

 Limitations and alternatives

-SWOT analysis is intended as a starting point for discussion and cannot, in itself, show managers how to achieve a competitive advantage, particularly in a rapidly changing environment.
+SWOT analysis is intended as a starting point for discussion and not to, in itself, show managers how to achieve a competitive advantage.

-In a highly cited 1997 critique, "SWOT Analysis: It's Time for a Product Recall", Terry Hill and Roy Westbrook observed that one among many problems of SWOT analysis as it is often practiced is that "no-one subsequently used the outputs [of SWOT analysis] within the later stages of the strategy".
+In a highly-cited 1997 critique, "SWOT Analysis: It's Time for a Product Recall", Terry Hill and Roy Westbrook observed that one among many problems of SWOT analysis as often practiced is that "no-one subsequently used the outputs [of SWOT analysis] within the later stages of the strategy".
 Hill and Westbrook, among others, also criticized hastily designed SWOT lists.
-Other examples of potential pitfalls in practice are: preoccupation with a single strength, such as cost control, leading to a neglect of weaknesses, such as product quality; and domination by one or two team members doing the SWOT analysis and devaluing possibly important contributions of other team members.
+Other limitations of SWOT practice include: preoccupation with a single strength, such as cost control, leading to a neglect of weaknesses, such as product quality; and domination by one or two team members doing the SWOT analysis and devaluing possibly important contributions of other team members.
 Many other limitations have been identified.